Four people fighting for life after crowd ‘crush’ outside Brixton Academy gig

 Brixton Academy: Four people fighting for life after crowd ‘crush’ outside Asake gig

-Met Police gold commander Ade Adelekan described the incident as ‘extremely distressing’.
+Metropolian Police describes incident as ‘extremely distressing’

-Detectives are investigating the circumstances which led to four people sustaining critical injuries at Brixton O2 Academy on Thursday night.
+Four people were in a critical condition and four others in hospital after a suspected crush at a concert in south London.

-Police had been called to the venue on Stockwell Road at around 9.35pm following reports that a large number of people were attempting to force entry.
+Police have launched an urgent investigation into what happened at Brixton O2 Academy after receiving reports a large number of people were attempting to force entry.

-Officers, the London Ambulance Service and the London Fire Service all rushed to the scene.

-They found a number of people with “injuries believed to have been caused by crushing”, according to the Metropolitan Police.
+Emergency services rushed to the scene and found a number of people with “injuries believed to have been caushed by crushing” on Thursday night.

+Footage on social media showed crowds building up outside the venue and clashes with police.

+A clip - believed to be from the concert last night - showed the singer and songwriter on stage saying he had to end his show because outside was “f****d up”. “”I don’t know why.
+It’s not me,” he said.

+The Metropolitan Police said it was called to the venue on Stockwell Road at around 9.35pm following reports crowds were trying to force entry.

-Eight were taken to hospital, where four of them remain in a critical condition.
+Eight people were taken to hospital.
+Four of them sustained critical injuries, the force said.

-Two others with less serious injuries were treated by the ambulance service at the scene.
+Two others with less serious injuries were treated by the ambulance service at the scene, according to the Met.

-The incident occurred during a performance from Nigerian Afrobeats singer and songwriter Asake.

-While no arrests have taken place, detectives from Specialist Crime have launched an urgent investigation and cordons remain in place at the O2 Academy.
+No arrests had been made as of early Friday morning.
+Detectives have launched an urgent investigation and cordons remained in place around the O2 Academy in Brixton.

-Met Police gold commander Ade Adelekan described the incident as “extremely distressing” and urged any witnesses who are yet to speak with police to get in contact.
+“This is an extremely upsetting incident which has left four people critically ill in hospital,” Ade Adelekan, a Met Police gold commander, said.
+“My thoughts and prayers are with them and their families.”

+He said: “A police investigation has been launched, and it will be as thorough and as forensic as necessary to establish exactly what happened last night.

 Mr Adelekan added: “I am aware of video being shared on social media.
 I would ask people to be sensible about what they share, and not to post material that will be upsetting to those affected by this incident.